OpenCovenant/quill/README.md

 ### For Development And Testing With The Deployment Server

-Run `npm run start:production` to start a dev server at `http://localhost:4200/` which will also be auotmatically connected to the remote production server.
+Run `npm run start:production` to start a dev server at `http://localhost:4200/` which will also be automatically connected to the remote production server.
 Use this only if needed.

 ## Code scaffolding